 Although not nearly as famous as Pennsylvania's Punxsutawney Phil, New York City has its own groundhogs and events to celebrate Groundhog Day.

-- The Nitehawk Cinema in Williamsburg, Brooklyn will have a special screening of Groundhog Day, the 1993 movie starring Bill Murray on February 2.
-The screening is taking place on February 2, 2017 at 9:30 p.m.
-The theater opens 30 minutes before showtime, and although you can buy tickets in advance, seating is on a first-come, first-served basis, so they recommend arriving 45 minutes before showtime for the best seating.
-This is a dine-in movie theater (they even serve alcohol!) and they feature a variety of first-run and rep movies.
-Food and drink are served to patrons right at their seats, making for a fun dinner and a movie experience.
+The Nitehawk Cinema, a theater chain in New York City that serves food and drinks during movies, stages special screenings of Groundhog Day, the 1993 movie starring Bill Murray on February 2.
+Theaters open 30 minutes before showtime, and although you can buy tickets in advance, seating is on a first-come, first-served basis.
 Their menu offers a great selection of choices from typical movie popcorn to more substantial fare.